-those nipples which drinkers for parent stock is often give more water.
-This can occur close to will compete for the pressure regulator, in a sloped area, due to airlocks in the system, or at the end of the line and at slightly worn or other type of nipple drinkers that provide more water.
+The lifespan of nipple drinkers for parent stock is often shorter and the drinkers will have to be replaced faster ge as chickens will compete for those nipples which give more water.
+This can occur close to the pressure regulator, in a sloped area, due to airlocks in the system, or at the end of the line and at slightly worn or other type of nipple drinkers that provide more water.